Even the cleanest kitchen has germs.

 iStock/Mercedes Rancaño Otero

-In a new study from NSF International, a non-profit public health and safety organization, when 20 families swabbed 14 different kitchen items they found the following ones contaminated with various combinations of foodborne illness-causing germs such as E. Coli, Salmonella, Listeria and mold and yeast.
-(No wonder that 21 percent of cases of foodborne illness are due to food consumed in private homes, according to the U.S. Centers for Disease Control and Prevention.)
-Here are some of the worst germ breeding grounds that are dirtier than an toilet seat.
+When researchers from NSF International, a non-profit public health and safety organization, asked 20 families to swab 14 different kitchen items they found some surprising items were contaminated with various combinations of foodborne illness-causing germs such as E. Coli, Salmonella, Listeria and mold and yeast.
+This is a health hazard that’s common in households across the country.
+21 percent of cases of foodborne illness are actually due to food consumed in private homes, according to the U.S. Centers for Disease Control and Prevention.
+Here are some of the worst germ breeding grounds that are actually dirtier than a toilet seat!

 Be honest: when was the last time you cleaned this, if ever?